Scattering Signatures of Invasion Percolation: Bulk germs

+In order to directly check these conclusions, we have extracted from our results, for each value of $Q$, the configuration (among the selections of the largest cluster, all clusters, or bulk germs at a fixed fraction) maximizing the absolute structure factor.
+We report in Fig.~\ref{fig:maximumabsoluteAll} the corresponding value of $I(Q)$ as a function of $Q$, the symbols coding for the configuration maximizing the signal.
+Except for the lowest $Q$ (where the largest cluster gives the maximal structure factor) and the largest $Q$ (where the maximum is obtained by selecting all clusters), the maximum of the absolute structure factor corresponds to the case of invasion from bulk germs.
+The predicted $Q^{3-2d_f}$ dependence, and the fact that the maximum is obtained for larger germs fractions at larger $Q$ are accurately confirmed by Fig.~\ref{fig:maximumabsoluteAll}.

-Finally, a further reason for choosing small scattering angles emerges from the inset of Fig.~\ref{fig:SQabs}b.
+The $Q^{3-2d_f}$ dependence of the maximal absolute structure factor quantifies the physical expectation that percolation is more easily detected at small $Q$ values (small scattering angles).
+Moreover, a second reason for using small scattering angles emerges from the inset of Fig.~\ref{fig:SQnorm}b.
 Zooming on the region close to $p_c$ for $Q=20/L$ reveals that, for small germ fractions, the maximum of $I(Q ,p,d_g)$ occurs beyond percolation, the growth of $p_{\rm{eff}}$ offsetting the decrease of $I_N(Q ,p,d_g)$.
-This behavior is observed not only for our simulations, but also for the predicted curves, showing that it is not due to finite size and sampling errors.
-This shows that precisely measuring the percolation threshold through the position of the maximal scattering signal requires both $Q$ and the germ fraction to be small enough.
+This behavior is observed not only for our simulations, but also for the predicted curves, showing that it is not due to finite size or sampling errors.
+This implies that precisely measuring the percolation threshold through the position of the maximal scattering signal requires not only the germ fraction to be small, but also $Q$.